Jonathan2251/lbd/source/about.rst

 ----------------

 Version 3.9.1, Not release yet.
-  Change ch7_1_vector.cpp and modify section float and double of Chapter Other data type.
+  Modify section float and double of Chapter Other data type.
+  Move storeRegToStack() and loadRegFromStack() from Chapter9_1 to Chapter3_5.

 Version 3.9.0, Released November 22, 2016
   Porting to llvm 3.9.